hsgweon/pipits/README.md

 *Download and install dependencies*

 PIPITS depends on a number of external dependencies which need to be downloaded and installed.
-However if you using Ubuntu LTS (16.04 or above), all of the dependencies are available.
-So just follow the commands below.

-If you are using Ubuntu 14.04, then we *strongly* recommend using Bio-Linux packages rather than installing dependencies yourself.
+We advise you to use Ubuntu 16.04 (xenial) or above as all of the dependencies are now available as a Debian package!
+If you are, then just follow the instructions below.

-See 1.8 below for the detailed instruction on how you do this.
+(If you are using Ubuntu 14.04, then we *strongly* recommend using Bio-Linux packages rather than installing dependencies yourself.
+See 1.8 below for the detailed instruction on how you do this.)

 1. **BIOM-FORMAT version 2.x** (<http://biom-format.org/>)